TITANS OF STEAM GALA

 This is more than a line-up – it’s a living, breathing pageant of steam where history hisses, whistles wail, and the spirit of the rails roars once more.

 Experience a close up view of the elegant LNER P3 / J27 and mighty NER T2 / Q6 within our site alongside the mighty Class 37 D6898.
-Marvel at Sir Nigel Gresley (from Tuesday 23 September), Tornado and the LNER K1 in light steam from our purpose built viewing area looking across the railway line.
+Marvel at Flying Scotsman, Sir Nigel Gresley and Tornado in light steam from our purpose built viewing area looking across the railway line.

-We will also be holding seperate footplate tours where you can step aboard the Sir Nigel Gresley, Tornado, British Standard Class 2, and the LNER K1.
+We will also be holding separate footplate tours where you can step aboard Flying Scotsman, Sir Nigel Gresley, Tornado, and British Standard Class 2.
 You'll also benefit from workshop Tours of Darlington Locomotive Works (home to The A1 Steam Locomotive Trust) to see LNER P2 Class 2007 Prince of Wales under construction, and the 1861 Shed (home to Darlington Railway Preservation Society and the North Eastern Locomotive Preservation Group) where you can see NER Class E1 (J72 69023) under restoration.
 Experience a truly unforgettable heritage day out.

 A number of these locomotives took part in the cavalcade which celebrated the 150th anniversary of the Stockton & Darlington Railway in 1975 and their appearance at S&DR200 will echo that engineering might seen 50 years ago.